paperswithcode/releasing-research-code/README.md

 4. **Pre-trained models**
 5. **README file including table of results accompanied by precise commands to run/produce those results**

-NeurIPS 2019 repositories that had all five of these components got the highest number of GitHub stars.
+NeurIPS 2019 repositories that had all five of these components had the highest number of GitHub stars (median of 196 and mean of 2,664 stars).

-We'll explain each one in some detail below.
+We explain each item on the checklist in detail blow.

 #### 1. Specification of dependencies